-Recently, other three accurate lattice evaluations, by the Mainz CLS \cite{Ce:2022kxy}, the ETMC \cite{Alexandrou:2022amy} and the RBC/UKQCD \cite{Blum:2023qou} collaborations, have agreed within the so-called intermediate window (defined below, in Eq.~(\ref{eq:weight_function})) with the BMWc result, having commensurate uncertainties.
+Recently, other three accurate lattice evaluations, by the Mainz CLS \cite{Ce:2022kxy}, the ETMC \cite{ExtendedTwistedMass:2022jpw} and the RBC/UKQCD \cite{Blum:2023qou} collaborations, have agreed within the so-called intermediate window (defined below, in Eq.~(\ref{eq:weight_function})) with the BMWc result, having commensurate uncertainties.

-Reference \cite{Colangelo:2022vok}, which sets the bases to start this project, has translated the data-driven results to the three different windows in Euclidean time used by lattice practitioners, to scrutinize the root of the current discrepancy between both groups of results.
+Reference \cite{Colangelo:2022vok}, which sets the foundations to start this project, has translated the data-driven results to the three different windows in Euclidean time used by lattice practitioners, to scrutinize the root of the current discrepancy between both groups of results.
 This is a crucial endeavour, since it currently limits the implications on new physics of the $a_\mu$ measurements, as may help to pinpoint in what energy domain discrepancies emerge~\footnote{Aditionally, a data-driven estimation for the isospin-limit light-quark connected component of the intermediate-window contribution ($a_\mu^{\text{win,lqc}}$)~\cite{Benton:2023dci} is in significant tension with recent very-precise lattice-QCD predictions~\cite{Borsanyi:2020mff,Lehner:2020crt,Wang:2022lkq,Aubin:2022hgm,Ce:2022kxy,ExtendedTwistedMass:2022jpw,FermilabLatticeHPQCD:2023jof,Blum:2023qou}, showing that the difference between data-driven and lattice-QCD outcomes for $a_\mu^{\text{win}}$ is almost completely ascribed to the light-quark connected contribution.}.
 It is also a timely task, as we expect the soon release of the second $a_\mu$ FNAL value, with improved precision, in the forthcoming months~\footnote{Indeed it was during the refereeing of this article, \cite{Muong-2:2023cdq}.}.